microsoft/Accera/docs/Tutorials/Pi3_Cross_Compilation.md

 Result (first few elements): 1536.419922 1536.419922 1536.419922 1536.419922 1536.419922 1536.419922 1536.419922 1536.419922 1536.419922 1536.419922
 ```

 You can now experiment with the generated MatMul function with your own inputs.
-To try different inputs, you can modify `hello_matmul_pi3_runner.cpp` on the Raspberry Pi 3 and recompile it with the existing HAT package.
+Simply modify `hello_matmul_pi3_runner.cpp` on the Raspberry Pi 3 and recompile with the existing HAT package.